 What we say and what we actually do can be miles apart.
 But God doesn’t judge us by these as much as He judges us by our character.
 The one thing He really wants to see is godly character being built up in us.
 This means the way we behave according to our code of correct behavior, which is then demonstrated by the actions of our body.
 But we seldom think of character in terms of our body.
 The character we form is made known by the disposition that rules within us—referring to our customary moods and attitude toward life around us.
 God can change our disposition, but He is not the one who forms our character.
 We have to do that ourselves.

 There is no quick and easy way to Heaven.
 This is also true in forming godly character.
 Choosing a quick and easy way to the ways of God does not benefit us.
 The only sure way is long and careful.
 We therefore need patience in the process.
 We can choose to ignore God and refuse to obey Him, or we can obey Him by bringing every thought and imagination under control.
 Then His life will be displayed in our body.
 The issue is not simply keeping us from going to Hell.
 The issue is that we have been saved for the very purpose of displaying Christ in our everyday life—in everything we do.
-“If ye know these things, happy are ye if ye do them,” said Jesus (John 13:17 emphasis mine).
+“If ye know these things, happy are ye if ye do them,” said Jesus (John 13:17 emphasis added).

 Patient striving for godly character shows the power of our love for God.
 Jesus did not choose the quick and easy way to the throne and kingdom He was destined for.
 He chose the long way of humility which took Him first to the Cross of Calvary.
 The heavenly Father’s perfect standard for a man’s character is represented by the life of Jesus.
 The Father does not make us walk right.
 Instead, He gives us the very life and Spirit of His Son, so His patience, love, and gentleness can be displayed in us.
 Then consistent godly Christian character is formed as the life of Jesus is made evident in our mortal body.